OSMLatam/OSM-Notes-Ingestion/README.md

   Schema.
   This helps validate the structure of the documents, preventing errors during the import from the Planet dump and API calls.
-- `xslt` contains all the XML transformations for the data retrieved from the Planet dump and API calls.
+- `awk` contains all the AWK extraction scripts for the data retrieved from the Planet dump and API calls.
-  They are used from `processAPINotes.sh` and `processPlanetNotes.sh`.
+  They convert XML to CSV efficiently with minimal dependencies.

 ### Monitoring